elvinasn/gamehub-cli/README.md

 ### `gamehub info`

-Provides information about the current configuration.
+To get the information about the current game, run the following command:

 ```bash
 gamehub info